 As has been described in the pages of this website many times, the autonomic nervous system (ANS) is almost completely automatic and is governed by controls in the limbic system of the brain and the brainstem.
 It consists of two major components, the sympathetic and parasympathetic systems.
 These two branches of the ANS always work in concert, emphasizing the “do’s” and “don’ts” of body functions.
 In order to become erect, the arterial blood is pumped into erectile tissue in the penis and the venous return is occluded.
-This action is under the control of the sympathetic branch of the ANS, while ejaculation is under the control of the parasympathetic branch.
+This action is under the control of the parasympathetic branch of the ANS, while ejaculation is under the control of the sympathetic branch.
 Obviously, this is complex because the two branches have to be able to coordinate their activity.
 That is why ED is a symptom of dysautonomia, a condition that may present with a variety of seemingly unrelated symptoms.
 These include: fatigue, difficulty concentrating, orthostatic intolerance, heart palpitations, constipation or diarrhea, poor appetite or early satiety, urinary retention or incontinence and, as we have pointed out, ED.
 Failure to connect the diverse symptoms with a single underlying mechanism may lead to incorrect diagnoses, inappropriate interventions and frustration on the part of both doctors and patients.

 An otherwise fit young man, leading an active life, whose only complaint at presentation was dizziness after extreme exertion, has been reported.
 Subsequently, he developed typical symptoms of autonomic failure, with postural dizziness, urinary abnormalities and erectile failure.
 Although so-called psychogenic ED is more prevalent in the younger population, at least 15 to 20% of these men have an organic etiology, shown to be a predictor of increased future morbidity and mortality.
 It is estimated that it affects 20% of men above 40 years of age with the incidence increasing with increasing age.
 For this reason studies are more frequently carried out among middle-aged and elderly man with underlying the comorbidities such as diabetes, cardiovascular or neurological pathologies and medication.
 Please note the inclusion of medication, many of which are known to precipitate thiamine deficiency.